+I should briefly comment on the notion of self-consistency.
+The~solution of the semiclassical Einstein equation is complex and requires a state and a metric that simultaneously solve the system of equations.
+The~existence of solutions has been shown only for spacetimes with a high level of symmetry, for~example, cosmological~\cite{Meda:2020smb, Gottschalk:2018kqt} or static~\cite{Sanders:2020osl}.
+Sometimes, a~classical background metric is assumed, which is consistent with classical matter that usually obeys the NEC.
+In~the context of the ANEC, it is mostly used to show the nonself consistent character of some counterexamples, such as the one presented, and not as a derivation~method.

-Finally, there are violations that occur if the geodesic is not integrated in the transverse direction over at least a few Planck lengths.
-Examples are included in Ref.~\cite{Graham:2007va} where violations in spacetimes conformal to Minkowski were considered.
+\textls[-15]{Finally, there are violations that occur if the geodesic is not integrated in the transverse direction over at least a few Planck lengths.
+Examples are included in Ref.~\cite{Graham:2007va}, where violations in spacetimes conformal to Minkowski were considered.
 Those can be eliminated either by averaging over transverse directions or imposing self-consistency.
-The proof of Flanagan and Wald \cite{Flanagan:1996gw} also allows for violations if no averaging in transversal directions is included.
-These violations are in a range of validity outside the scope of semiclassical gravity.
+The~proof of Flanagan and Wald~\cite{Flanagan:1996gw} also allows for violations if no averaging in the transversal directions is included.
+These violations are in a range of validity outside the scope of semiclassical~gravity. }

 The self-consistent achronal ANEC is free of violations in the realm of semiclassical gravity.
 Its prominent role was emphasized in Ref.~\cite{Graham:2007va} and also discussed in Ref.~\cite{Kontou:2020bta}.
-In Sec.~\ref{sec:short} we will see its importance for wormholes.
+In~Section~\ref{sec:short}, I will demonstrate its importance for~wormholes.

-\section{Wormhole basics}
+\section{Wormhole~Basics}